Your ready to spend time at the beach. Gotta make some

 rights and there are beach vendor territories and rules that must be

 considered.
 The rules are very confusing.
-The one that gives me the most

 the Florida panhandle beaches.